 April 6, 2021: Campgrounds at Big Lagoon, Clam Beach, Samoa, Swimmers Delight (Van Duzen), and A.W.
 Way are open.
 Campground capacities are reduced to support social distancing.
 The shower facilities will be closed until County Parks staff receive the Covid-19 vaccine.
 Campsites are available on a first-come, first-serve basis.
 The Pamplin Grove group campground at Van Duzen County Park remains closed.
 Reservations for Pamplin Grove are not being taken at this time due to uncertainty on when group gatherings will be allowable under public health guidance.
 An update on the status of the Pamplin Grove group campground and reservations will be issued by June 1, 2021.
 The Freshwater Park playground, creek access, and volleyball court are open.
 The Freshwater Park gazebo is not available for group reservations.
 A decision about whether or not the seasonal dam will be installed on Freshwater Creek this summer will be made by June 1, 2021, and posted on this website.

 - Swimmers Delight and Pamplin Grove (Van Duzen County Park).
 Please note that Pamplin Grove is a group campground and reservations must be made by calling (707) 445-7651.

 - A.W.
 Way County Park

-Note: With some exceptions, camping is on a first-come, first-serve basis (reservations are not accepted)
+Note: Camping is on a first-come, first-serve basis (reservations are not accepted).